Jump to a Section:

 - Extracurricular Activities

 Your preparation for PA programs should continually include assessment of your individual candidacy.
-Use the ACE Assessment as a guide for your progress and plan to discuss with a Pre-Health Advisor as you go!
+Use the Pre-Health Pillars Candidacy Assessment as a guide for your progress and plan to discuss with a Pre-Health Advisor as you go!

 Pre-requisite course requirements vary widely by individual school.
 You should determine specific requirements for programs of choice using the Physician Assistant Education Association Program Directory.
 We encourage you to begin researching individual program requirements as early as possible.
 If you are a resident of a particular state, you should start with those public institutions.

 The summary below is a list of the most common pre-physician assistant requirements.

 |Introductory Biology||2 lectures, 2 labs||Many|

 |Anatomy and Physiology||2 courses||Yes|